CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

     is send to GlobalLink as part of the submission.
     (_optional_, default: `false`, type:`Boolean`)

-Be aware the `dayOffsetForDueDate` can only be configured in the global Settings location.
+Be aware that the `dayOffsetForDueDate` can only be configured in the global Settings location.

 The following parameters of the struct should be handled carefully and only